XRPLF/xrpl-dev-portal/content/concept-amendments.md

 * Do not participate in the consensus process
 * Do not vote on future amendments

-Becoming amendment blocked is a security feature to protect backend applications.
+Becoming amendment blocked is a security feature to protect applications that depend on XRP Ledger data.
 Rather than guessing and maybe misinterpreting a ledger after new rules have been applied, `rippled` reports that it does not know the state of the ledger because it does not know how the amendment works.

 The amendments that a `rippled` server is configured to vote for or against have no impact on whether the server becomes amendment blocked.
 A `rippled` server always follows the set of amendments enabled by the rest of the network, to the extent possible.
-A server only becomes amendment blocked if the enabled amendment is not included in the amendment definitions compiled into the server's source code -- in other words, if the amendment is newer than the server.
+A server only becomes amendment blocked if an enabled amendment is not included in the amendment definitions compiled into the server's source code -- in other words, if the amendment is newer than the server.

 If your server is amendment blocked, you must [upgrade to a new version](tutorial-rippled-setup.html#updating-rippled) to sync with the network.

 #### How to Tell If Your `rippled` Server Is Amendment Blocked

-One of the first signs that your `rippled` server is amendment blocked is an `amendmentBlocked` error that is returned when you submit a transaction.
+One of the first signs that your `rippled` server is amendment blocked is an `amendmentBlocked` error that is returned [when you submit a transaction](reference-rippled.html#submit).
 Here's an example `amendmentBlocked` error:

 ```
 {